jasonfb/common_core_js/README.md

 ### `auth=`

 By default, it will be assumed you have a `current_user` for your user authentication.
-This will be treated as the "authentication root" for what is fundamentally "poor man's auth."
+This will be treated as the "authentication root" for the "poor man's auth" explained above.

 The poor man's auth presumes that object graphs have only one natural way to traverse them (that is, one primary way to traverse them), and that all relationships infer that a set of things or their descendants are granted access to me for reading, writing, updating, and deleting.